VA Portland Health Care System

 Cancer Rehabilitation Services

-The effects of cancer and related treatment may cause new symptoms that change how you move around and care for yourself.
-Specialized therapies are available for Veterans with cancer to maximize quality of life, daily function, and promote whole-person wellness.
+The effects of cancer and related treatment can lead to many changes in your body.
+Some of these interventions may cause new symptoms that change how you move, function, and ultimately care for yourself.
+Specialized therapies are available for Veterans with cancer to address these changes.
+Therapeutic intervention can be aimed at returning function, maximizing quality of life, engaging in daily activity, and promoting whole-person wellness.
+Each Veteran’s cancer related rehabilitation requires an individualized approach tailored to work towards their needs.

 Cancer Survivorship Care